Apple’s iOS 13 is coming to iPhones within days – here are all the new software features

 iOS 13 – Maps

-Apple Maps isn’t exactly the most loved mapping solution out there, although the company’s successes with CarPlay have unquestionably helped with its adoption.
+Apple Maps has always suffered by comparison to Google Maps, although the company’s successes with CarPlay have unquestionably helped with its adoption.
 With this in mind iOS 13 gives Apple’s native Maps app a significant upgrade.

 The company has used a combination of cars and planes equipped with LIDAR to cover four million miles of terrain for newer, more accurate maps.
-Apple has promised that the entire United States would be covered by the end of 2019 and it will turn its attention to other countries soon after.
+Apple has promised that the entire United States will be charted by the end of 2019 and it will turn its attention to other countries soon after.

 What’s more, Maps now has a richer Google Street View-esque viewing mode called ‘Look Around’ that offers impressive fluidity as you follow routes in first-person based on street-level photography.